 Greater than 1(for example, 1.5 or 2.0)

-People with the risk factor have a higher risk compared to people without the risk factor.
+People with the risk factor have a higher risk than people without the risk factor.

-People with the risk factor have a lower risk compared to people without the risk factor.
+People with the risk factor have a lower risk than people without the risk factor.

-A relative risk of 1 means there is no difference in risk between people with and without the risk factor.
+A relative risk of 1 means there's no difference in risk between people with the factor and people without the factor.

 The impact of a relative risk depends on the underlying absolute risk of a disease.

-Let’s first look at the women in the study ages 70 to 74 years.
-The study finds that 500 women per 100,000 who are inactive develop breast cancer during one year (this is the absolute risk for women with the risk factor, lack of exercise).
-The study also shows that 400 women per 100,000 who are active develop breast cancer (this is the absolute risk for women without the risk factor).
+The study finds 500 women per 100,000 who are inactive develop breast cancer during one year.
+This is the absolute risk for women with the risk factor, lack of exercise.

 So, the relative risk is 1.25 for women who are inactive compared to those who are active.

 Relative risks can be presented in many ways.
-This guide may help you recognize a relative risk when you see or hear it.
+This guide may help you understand a relative risk when you see or hear it.

 Learn more about breast cancer research.

-Understanding absolute risk and relative risk can help you be a well-informed consumer of health information.
-You can also use this knowledge to make informed choices about your health.
+Understanding absolute risk and relative risk can help you make informed choices about your health.